 In traditional schooling, there is a heavy emphasis on following directions.
 It starts in kindergarten and often continues on through high school.
 Even in most college courses, the recipe for success is laid out for students.
 Do the assignments as directed and get an A. Congratulations.
 You’ve succeeded!
-I can follow directions like a boss, which is one reason I did well in school.
+I can follow directions like a pro, which is one reason I did well in school.
 Give me an assignment and I will follow instructions to a T. Unfortunately, I’ve found that this skill is next to useless in the real world (aside from tax filing).
 It also becomes less and less useful as you progress in school.
 In fact, the further along I got in school, the more schooling began to resemble unschooling.
 Once I started working on my dissertation, there were no more assignments to complete according to instructions.
 It was suddenly up to me to ask questions and then answer them.
 This was a big shift for me and I spent a couple of years floundering with lack of direction before figuring out how to handle self-directed learning.
 An unschooled person will have a huge advantage in this regard.

 - I WANT TO RAISE LEADERS, THINKERS, INNOVATORS, AND ENTREPRENEURS.